clkim/DeepLearningPython35/README.md

 You must be at the _DeepLearningPython35_ directory, because the `bind mount` being set up into the container calls `pwd` to get name of the current directory.
 `cd` into the directory _DeepLearningPython35_ if not already there.

-Estimated time: 20 - 30 mins.
+Estimated time: 10 mins.
 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
-- First run `docker pull continuumio/miniconda3` to download the _miniconda3_ image which contains Python and _conda_, a package manager as well as an environment manager tool; miniconda can be considered a mini version of Anaconda which is a very popular data science platform
+- First run `docker pull continuumio/anaconda3` to download the _Anaconda_ image (based on Python 3.X), which has the _conda_, a package manager as well as an environment manager tool; Anaconda is a very popular data science platform; the download is from the Docker hub [docker-anaconda](https://hub.docker.com/r/continuumio/anaconda3)
-- Then run `docker images` to verify the image _continuumio/miniconda3_ is downloaded
+- Then run `docker image ls` to verify the image _continuumio/anaconda3_ (with Tag _latest_) is downloaded
 - Then run the given `docker` command to create a new container layer over the downloaded image
-  - At the interactive shell command line inside the container, we check the conda version, with `conda --version`
+  - At the interactive shell command line inside the container, we can look for the conda version, with `conda --version`
-  - Then create our own environment, named _nndlbook_ for our use, with `conda create --name nndlbook`
   - (May be prompted to update to a new version of conda; if so, go ahead and follow the prompts to update)
-  - Then we activate this new _nndlbook_ conda environment, with `conda activate nndlbook`
-  - Next, do a confirming check that no packages are installed yet, with `conda list`
+  - Do a confirming check that the Python package _Numpy_ is installed, with `conda list | grep numpy`
+    - Should see the _numpy_ related packages
   - And do a sanity check that we do have python installed, with `python --version`
-  - Now, we are ready to install our package, with `conda install numpy`
+  - (Extra credit: we can use _conda_ to install packages, with `conda install packagename`)
-  - We do a sanity check that we see the `numpy` package name, among others, with `conda list`
-  - Finally, we check the python version which may be different in our _nndlbook_ environment after installing `numpy`
-  - We exit our newly created local container, with `exit`
+  - Ok, exit our newly created local container, with `exit`
 - Back at the Terminal console, verify that we have created a local container named _deeplearning_, with `docker container ls --all`
 ```
 ~/DeepLearningPython35 $
-~/DeepLearningPython35 $ docker pull continuumio/miniconda3
+~/DeepLearningPython35 $ docker pull continuumio/anaconda3
 Using default tag: latest
 ...
-docker.io/continuumio/miniconda3:latest
+docker.io/continuumio/anaconda3:latest

-~/DeepLearningPython35 $ docker images
+~/DeepLearningPython35 $ docker image ls
 REPOSITORY               TAG       IMAGE ID       CREATED         SIZE
-continuumio/miniconda3   latest    xxxxxxxxxxxx   n months ago    nnnMB
+continuumio/anaconda3    latest    xxxxxxxxxxxx   n months ago    n.nnGB

-~/DeepLearningPython35 $ docker run -it --name deeplearning --mount type=bind,source="$(pwd)",target=/deeplearn continuumio/miniconda3
+~/DeepLearningPython35 $ docker run -it --name deeplearning --mount type=bind,source="$(pwd)",target=/deeplearn continuumio/anaconda3

+(base) root@xxx:/#
 (base) root@xxx:/# conda --version
-conda 22.11.1

-(base) root@xxx:/# conda create --name nndlbook
-Collecting package metadata (current_repodata.json): done
-...
-Proceed ([y]/n)? y
-...
-Executing transaction: done
-...

-(base) root@xxx:/# conda --version
-conda 22.11.1

-(base) root@xxx:/# conda activate nndlbook

-(nndlbook) root@xxx:/# conda list
+conda 23.5.2
-# packages in environment at /opt/conda/envs/nndlbook:
-#
-# Name                    Version                   Build  Channel

-(nndlbook) root@xxx:/# python --version
-Python 3.10.8

-(nndlbook) root@x:/# conda install numpy
-Collecting package metadata (current_repodata.json): done
-...
-Proceed ([y]/n)? y
-...
-Executing transaction: done

-(nndlbook) root@xxx:/# conda list
+(base) root@xxx:/# conda list | grep numpy
-< Should see list of packages including numpy and numpy-base >
+numpy                     1.24.3          py311h08b1b3b_1
+numpy-base                1.24.3          py311hf175353_1
+numpydoc                  1.5.0           py311h06a4308_0

-(nndlbook) root@xxx:/# python --version
+(base) root@xxx:/# python --version
-Python 3.10.8
+Python 3.11.3
-< No change; sometimes we get a later Python version after installing Numpy >

-(nndlbook) root@xxx:/# exit
+(base) root@xxx:/# exit
 exit

 ~/DeepLearningPython35 $ docker container ls --all
-< Should see a container named "deeplearning" >
 CONTAINER ID   IMAGE                    COMMAND       CREATED      ...
 NAMES
-xxxxxxxxxxxx   continuumio/miniconda3   "/bin/bash"   xxx                    deeplearning
+xxxxxxxxxxxx   xxxxxxxxxxxx             "/bin/bash"   xxx                    deeplearning
 ```

 ### How to run the demo Python code in the created Docker container